2bitdevv/Pixel-Love/README.md

-# 💖 Pixel Love Animation - By DevBboss
+# 💖 Pixel Love Animation

 Welcome to **Pixel Love Animation**, a creative pixel-based animation project that reveals messages — one dot at a time.
 Built with pure **HTML + CSS + JavaScript**, no frameworks needed.